-But just because his book draws from the story of David and Goliath, does this make it "biblical?"
-No - the story of David and all that occurs in his Kingship are only "biblical" when we understand that its part of the progression of Covenant Administrations through which God is working towards the restoration of the Covenant of Creation.
+For example, just because Gladwell's book draws from the story of David and Goliath, does this make it "biblical?"

+No - the story of David and all that occurs in his Kingship are only "biblical" when we see is as part of the progression of Covenant Administrations through which God is working towards the restoration of the Covenant of Creation.

-So for all of Gladwell's insights, the story of David and Goliath is not really about advantage and disadvantage, rather the story is about the partial fulfillment of the promise God made in the Covenant of Commencement.
+So for all of Gladwell's insights about advantage and disadvantage from the story of David and Goliath, it's not really the point.
+Rather its about the partial fulfillment of the promise God made in the Covenant of Commencement.

 David, one of the offspring of the woman, strikes a death blow to the head of Goliath, the champion of a people who are considered to be the offspring of the serpent - and enemies of the people of God.
 That's what makes David and Goliath a biblical story... that's the message behind it, Covenant.

-Now for the past five weeks we've been going over what a Covenant is, and the dynamics of how a Covenant works and how the successive administrations of the Covenant are all gathered up into each other and brought forward...
+And our preparations for Easter this year are focusing on understanding what a Covenant is, how a Covenant works and how the successive administrations of the Covenant are all gathered up into each other and brought forward... so we can see how we get to Good Friday and Easter Sunday.

-So, as we read the passage of scripture from 2 Samuel 7 this morning, I'm hoping that your "covenant radar" has been fine-tuned enough by now to pick up the signals from previous administrations as they are echoed in what God was declaring to King David.
+So, as we read the passage of scripture from 2 Samuel 7 this morning, I'm hoping that your "covenant radar" has been fine-tuned enough by now to pick up covenant signals that are echoed in what God was declaring to King David.